La Belle, Missouri: Recreation

 During hunting seasons many hunters come to La Belle and the surrounding area to hunt white-tail deer and turkey.
 The Missouri Department of Conservation operates a 112 acre lake south of La Belle.
 This lake served as a drinking water reservoir for the city of La Belle from 1980 through 2003.

 There has been a branch public library in La Belle since 1935.
 It became part of the Northeast Missouri Library Service in 1964.

 Education

-Public education in La Belle is administered by Lewis County C-1 School district.
-Students from La Belle attend Highland Elementary School and Highland Junior-Senior High School in Ewing, Missouri.
+Public education in La Belle is administered by Lewis County C-1 School District.
+Students from La Belle attend Highland Elementary School and Highland Junior-Senior High School in Ewing.

 La Belle has a public library, the Labelle Branch Library.